mzntk/mzntk/README.md

 **About Me**

-Final-year **Mathematical Modelling student** passionate about data analysis and project management.
+Second year **Mathematical Modelling and Data Analysis student** passionate about data analysis and project management.

 I combine technical skills in **Python and Excel** with practical experience in **event organization** and **marketing operations**.
 I am detail-oriented, highly organized, and always looking for ways to optimize processes.